snap-one/docs-driverworks-proxyprotocol/source/includes/security_capabilities/_1-SECURITYCAPABILITIES.md

 ## SECURITY CAPABILITIES

-The following Capabilities are supported with the Security Proxy:
+The following Capabilities are supported by the Security Proxy:

 `button_list`